hzqfarhan/NextGen/README.md

 * 🛡️ **Commitment Shield (`debt`)**: Smart Bill Lock coordinator, BNPL assessment, and loan/debt shield.
 * 📈 **Growth Guru (`invest`)**: Long-term growth blueprints, unit trust explanations, and ASB analysis.

-#### 3. Structured JSON Messaging & Topic Guard
+#### 3. Structured JSON Messaging: Beyond a Normal Chatbot
+* **Not Just Boring Text**: Unlike normal chatbots that spit out generic paragraphs, NextGen generates **Structured AI Response Cards**.
+These act as actionable, native app widgets integrated directly into your UI.
 * **Input-Topic Guard**: Prevents prompt injection and off-topic chat abuse.
 The system runs an instant local keyword check for financial context.
 If a user asks the AI to play games or write poems, the system triggers a localized, ultra-fast rejection without burning Gemini API quota tokens.
-* **Strict Schema Outputs**: The server enforces a strict JSON output schema.
-The AI doesn't just blabber text; it returns `{ structured: { headline, status, insight, metric, cta } }` which translates into a custom dynamic visual card, or triggers a client-side execution call (e.g., automatically building a savings pocket on behalf of the user).
+* **Strict Schema Outputs**: The server enforces a strict JSON output schema (`{ structured: { headline, status, insight, metric, cta } }`) which translates into the dynamic visual cards, or triggers a client-side execution call (e.g., automatically building a savings pocket on behalf of the user).

 ---